 This summary provides a brief overview of the key aspects of the merger (as defined below) and the transactions contemplated thereby to be considered at the special meeting of the stockholders of Yodlee (the "Yodlee special meeting").
 This summary does not contain all of the information with respect to the merger and the other matters being considered at the Yodlee special meeting that may be important to you.
 You should read this entire document and its appendices and the other documents to which we refer before you decide how to vote with respect to the merger-related proposals.
-In addition, we incorporate by reference important business and financial information about Envestnet into this proxy statement/prospectus.
+In addition, we incorporate by reference important business and financial information about Envestnet and Yodlee into this proxy statement/prospectus.
 For a description of this information, see the section entitled "Incorporation of Certain Documents by Reference" beginning on page 2 of this proxy statement/prospectus.
-For a merger information "beginning on page 1 of this proxy statement/prospectus.
-Each item in this summary refers to the instructions in the section entitled "Where You Can Find More Information" beginning on page 1 of this proxy statement/prospectus.
+You may obtain the information incorporated by reference into this proxy statement/prospectus without charge by following the instructions in the section entitled "Where You Can Find More Information" beginning on page 1 of this proxy statement/prospectus.
 Each item in this summary refers to the page of this proxy statement/prospectus on which that subject is discussed in more detail.